 - Drug form: liquid solution given as a subcutaneous injection

 Sublocade is given once per month.
-Depending on your situation, your doctor may want you to use the drug long term.
+Depending on your situation, your doctor may want you to take the drug long term.

 As with other medications, Sublocade can cause certain side effects.
 Keep reading to learn about possible common, mild, and serious side effects.
 For a broad overview of Sublocade, read this article.